 24. Refresh the Walls

-Painting your interior walls is one of the smallest home improvement investments you can make, but it can still bump your home’s value by up to 2 percent.
+Painting your interior walls is one of the smallest home improvement investments you can make, but it can still bump your home’s value by up to 2%, according to Consumer Reports.
 Painting is a perennial DIY project that really fills the space with your unique personality, though if you’re planning on selling, sticking with neutral colors is the safest bet.

 25. Lighten Up

 Windows are only one half of the lighting equation.
-With options ranging from smart lighting to recessed lights to traditional lighting fixtures, your options for overhauling your home’s lighting are flexible.
+With options ranging from smart lighting to recessed lights to traditional lighting fixtures, you can overhaul your home’s lighting in many different ways.